 But we all know a team beats individual efforts.
 And by making the individual SQL catalogs visible, searchable and secure in a team or collaborative environment, you are bringing that hidden value into plain sight, like gold nuggets in a stream-bed.

-So when you’re ready to take it to the next level, you can bring individual efforts into Aginity Team.
+So when you’re ready to take it to the next level, you can bring individual efforts into Aginity Premium.
 Your team can maintain one definition of calculations and leverage each other’s skills to be more productive and consistent.

 By putting these practices in to place you set the foundation to truly be able to operationalize artificial intelligence and machine learning by eliminating the redundant and often error-prone SQL implemented as part of the data science process and instead making your already existing, best-in-class SQL assets that starting point for your next-level analytics: